Medical Policy

 Intrapulmonary Percussive Ventilation (IPV) devices are a type of pneumatic, oscillating pressure breathing device that is designed to loosen mucus by internally percussing the airways using high frequency, high flow, and low pressure bursts of gas delivered via a mouthpiece, mask or endotracheal tube.
 The user actuates a thumb control to trigger 15 to 25 high frequency pulses of air during inspiration and releases the control to allow for passive exhalation.
 Airway pressures oscillate between 5 and 35 cm H2O, and the walls of the airways vibrate synchronously with these oscillations.
 A Venturi type system, powered by compressed gas, generates the oscillations at a rate of 100 to 300 cycles per minute.
 Pressures, inspiratory time, and delivery rates are adjustable.
 Additionally, some devices are designed to deliver aerosolized medications, such as bronchodilators and mucolytics, as well as other pulmonary therapies such as bi-level positive airway pressure (BiPAP) and continuous positive expiratory pressure (CPEP).
 The clinical utility of the device is purportedly to loosen retained secretions by means of these airway oscillations, and it has been investigated in the treatment of individuals suffering from secretion retention (particularly that associated with CF), as well as atelectasis.

-There are several devices with IPV capability currently available on the market, including the Volara System (Hill-Rom Services, Inc., Chicago, IL), and multiple Percussionaire Corporation TRUE-IPV® products (Sandpoint, ID) including the Bronchotron® Transport, Impulsator®, IPV®-1C, IPV®-2C, Phasitron®, Travel Air®, TXP®5, and the VDR®-4.
+There are several devices with IPV capability currently available on the market, including the Volara System (Hill-Rom Services, Inc., Chicago, IL), and multiple Sentec, Inc. products (Lincoln, RI) including the Bronchotron® Transport, Impulsator®, IPV®-1C, IPV®-2C, Phasitron®, Travel Air®, TXP®5, and the VDR®-4.

 Definitions